 Helping them to leave the digital screen, it shows children how to draw the main features of animals with animations to help them to learn the alphabet.
 Drawnimal is available for iPhone and iPad, with over 30 different animated animals and sounds.
 You can also switch between four different languages.

 The clue is in the title here.
-Photo Album is a photobook app, developed by Appsicum.
-This nifty little tool automatically creates albums, based on GPS location data, ratings, tags, date, etc. And tags can be read from other popular software like Photoshop, Bridge, Lightroom, iPhoto and the Microsoft photo app.
+Photo Album is a photobook maker, developed by Appsicum.
+This nifty little iPad app automatically creates albums, based on GPS location data, ratings, tags, date, etc. And tags can be read from other popular software like Photoshop, Bridge, Lightroom, iPhoto and the Microsoft photo app.